top of page

 Why do we do this?

-Climate change and human activities are leading to more frequent and intense extreme events such as storms, floods and heat waves, which severely impact coastal and marine ecosystems.
+Climate change and human activities are leading to increasingly frequent and intense extreme events such as storms, floods and heatwaves.
+These events have a serious impact on coastal and marine ecosystems.

 PrimePrevention ocean Image by callaway_hall on Pixabay-5110906_1920.jpg